You can click on pictures to enlarge them

 At one moment, the ATM asked me to confirm the printing of the ticket.
 As I don’t speak Portuguese, Madalena wanted to do that in my place.
 But in her haste, she made a too sudden move, so much so that she dropped her credit card.
 The latter found a way to fit into the one centimeter slot between two ATM!..
 Something surreal!..
 How many chances on one billion are there so that a magnetic card describes a totally vertical path and furthermore finds its way into such a narrow slot?..
 That kind of detail makes you tell it is definitely a real s*** day.
 Fortunately, we managed to extract it not without difficulties, thanks once again to the employee who had to go in the room just behind the ATM to push the card out using a long object.
 They communicated by shouting through the wall, in front of a long queue including people either discouraged or amused.
 Anyway, it was a big relief.

 At night, we had difficulty finding our way to the hotel once again, for people still gave us contradictory information.
-We went to our rooms discouraged and exhausted, but happy to see that extremely long day finally coming to its end, and above all happy to leave forever that cursed city the early morning after to reach Rio de Janeiro and meet J.R. there!!!
+We went to our rooms, completely exhausted, but happy to see that extremely long day finally coming to its end, and above all happy to leave forever that cursed city the early morning after to reach Rio de Janeiro and meet J.R. there!!!

 Just for the record, be aware that when we arrived that very morning, Madalena got her scissors back in the airport on the very spot where she hid them three days later...
 Finally, all is well that ends well!..